Raoua-blh/Raoua-blh/README.md

 ## About Me
 👀
 I'm passionate about Cloud & DevSecOps, and I enjoy playing Video games.
-Currently, I'm a DevSecOps Intern .
+Currently, I'm a DevOps Engineer at Fenleap .

 ## Skills
 🌱